 India - World Nuclear Performance Report

-In April 2023 the government announced plans to increase nuclear capacity, with nuclear accounting for nearly 9% of India's electricity by 2047, up from around 3% currently.
-In August 2023 the Minister of State said the government is exploring options for small modular reactors but that large-size plants remain the mainstay of the country’s plans to expand capacity.
+In April 2023 the government announced plans for nuclear to account for nearly 9% of India's electricity by 2047, up from around 3% currently.
+In February 2025 the country’s Minister of Finance Nirmala Sitharaman said that this would require the “development of at least 100 GW of nuclear energy by 2047.”

 Nuclear electricity production by age of reactor